HarshitKr3005/ML---Predicting_Molecular_Solubility_in_Water/README.md

 # Features

-Machine Learning Models: SolubilitySolver employs state-of-the-art machine learning algorithms, including decision trees, random forests, and deep learning models, to predict molecule solubility.
+- Machine Learning Models: SolubilitySolver employs state-of-the-art machine learning algorithms, including decision trees, random forests, and deep learning models, to predict molecule solubility.

-Molecular Descriptors: The project extracts relevant molecular descriptors from chemical structures, including molecular weight, atomic composition, and structural fingerprints, to characterize the molecules.
+- Molecular Descriptors: The project extracts relevant molecular descriptors from chemical structures, including molecular weight, atomic composition, and structural fingerprints, to characterize the molecules.

-Data Visualization: SolubilitySolver offers visualizations to help users explore the relationships between molecular features and solubility predictions.
+- Data Visualization: SolubilitySolver offers visualizations to help users explore the relationships between molecular features and solubility predictions.

-Scalability: The project is designed to handle large datasets of diverse chemical compounds efficiently, enabling robust solubility predictions across a wide range of molecules.
+- Scalability: The project is designed to handle large datasets of diverse chemical compounds efficiently, enabling robust solubility predictions across a wide range of molecules.

 # Usage

-Data Preparation: Prepare your dataset containing molecular structures and corresponding solubility values.
+- Data Preparation: Prepare your dataset containing molecular structures and corresponding solubility values.

-Model Training: Train the machine learning models using the provided training scripts and your prepared dataset.
+- Model Training: Train the machine learning models using the provided training scripts and your prepared dataset.

-Prediction: Use the trained models to predict the solubility of new molecules by providing their molecular descriptors.
+- Prediction: Use the trained models to predict the solubility of new molecules by providing their molecular descriptors.

+# Acknowledgements

+- The development of SolubilitySolver is inspired by the growing need for predictive tools in chemistry and materials science.
+- We thank the open-source community for their contributions to libraries and tools used in this project.